Start with visibility, not replacement

 Most SMEs already run AD, Entra ID, Microsoft 365, VPN access, and shared SaaS administration.
 ISPM gives them a way to inspect what exists now before committing to bigger governance tooling.

 ISPM helps SMEs understand identity risk across Microsoft, cloud, and SaaS estates without starting with a heavyweight IAM programme.
-IdentityFirst delivers a read-only starting point for internal teams and MSP-supported environments, with first findings in 24 hours.
+IdentityFirst MRI delivers a read-only starting point for internal teams and MSP-supported environments, with first findings in 24 hours for standard supported scopes.

 Smaller organisations still inherit hybrid identity risk, but they rarely have time for a multi-quarter IAM transformation before they can see what is exposed.